Chinese Dishes — History, Development, Culture, Names, and Facts

 Grilled Gigot (Kao Yang Tui), Picture from Wankang Meishi.

-In Ming Dynasty (1368 — 1644), more types of food were imported, such as sweet potatoes, maize, potato, and peanuts.
+In the Ming Dynasty (1368 — 1644), more types of food were imported, such as sweet potatoes, maize, potato, and peanuts.

 They were cooked into delicious dishes and eaten as the staple food for poor people or in famine years.